facephi/sdk-mobile-documentation/docs/android/Video_Id_Component.md

 #### 5.1.4. sectionTime

-Indicates the duration of each of the sections in which the recording message is displayed.
+Indicates the duration of sections with associated time (facial capture and camera change).

 #### 5.1.5. mode